 Why did I decide to have laser hair removal done?

-After trying all types of hair removal methods for years, I decided to go for laser hair removal due to a couple of reasons.
-First, I have a combination of very dark coarse hair (mainly, legs from the knee down, armpits, bikini) and sensitive skin on my body (if picked).
+After trying all types of hair removal methods for years, I decided to go for total body laser hair removal for several reasons.
+First, I have a combination of very dark coarse hair (mainly legs from the knee down, armpits, bikini) and sensitive skin on my body (if picked).

 The following hair removal methods had some drawbacks for me:

 Epilating was extremely painful the first few times, so I could not use it on the bikini area.
-Hair took about a week to grow back, but on those first few days, every folicle was inflammed and I got ingrown hairs (despite exfoliating).
-The only place I could use an epilator with no issue after building tolerance, were my armpits.
+The hair took about a week to grow back, but on those first few days, every follicle was inflamed, and I got ingrown hairs (despite exfoliating).
+My armpits were the only place I could use an epilator with no issue after building tolerance.

-Waxing was not as painful, but for me worked only when the hair was at a certain length because it was too thick for the wax to grab on to.
+Waxing was not as painful, but for me worked only when the hair was at a certain length because it was too thick for the wax to grab onto.
 So, I had to let it grow out a bit before waxing.
-This too made my my hair folicles inflammed and resulted in ingrown hairs.
+This, too, made my hair follicles inflamed and resulted in ingrown hairs.
 Another downside is that it got messy for me.
-Worked best on my arms though.
+It worked best on my arms, though.

-Shaving is the fastest and more convenient of all, but the hair grows back so quickly.
+Shaving is the fastest and more convenient, but the hair grows back quickly.
 And because of this, the bikini area became a nightmare for me.
-The hair pocking my skin for a whole week made it uncomfortable to walk.
-Also, because the hair on my legs was thick, I got a lot of irritation.
+The hair pocking my skin for a whole week made walking very uncomfortable.
+Also, because the hair on my legs was thick, I experienced a lot of irritation.

-This truly affected my everyday life, and that’s why I decided to go for laser hair removal instead.
+This truly affected my everyday life, and that’s why I decided to go for full body laser hair removal instead.

-The first thing I would strongly suggest you do before starting the sessions is to have a blood test done and check your hormone levels.
-If you have a lot of hair growth due to hormones, you won’t get the desired results and your hair will come back.
-Laser hair removal is an expensive procedure, and you want to increase the chances of it being successful as much as possible.
-Consult with a medical professional prior to starting about what you should consider (like medications you’re taking or any pathologies etc).
+The first thing you should do before starting the sessions is to have a blood test done and check your hormone levels.
+If you have a lot of hair growth due to hormones, you won’t get the desired results, and your hair will return.
+Laser hair removal is an expensive procedure, and you want to increase the chances of success as much as possible.
+Moreover, consult with a medical professional about what you should consider (like medications you’re taking or any pathologies, etc.).

 Almost one month after the first touch up – March 2023